Rates as of July 8, 2026

-Buying a home in Vermont
+Buying a Home in Vermont

 When purchasing a home in Vermont (or elsewhere), your biggest monthly expense will usually be the mortgage payment.
 But all buyers should remember that there are certain one-off costs that must be taken into account.
-For instance, there will be closing costs on your new mortgage that need to be paid upfront.
-These include:- Credit report charges

 - Appraisal costs